by Nancy Armitage

 Best Rose Petal Tea Blend (Victorian America) – Recipe

-This is a fabulous blend of rose scented tea.
+This is a fabulous blend of rose-scented tea.
 The more scented the rose, the more scented the tea, like the “Mr. Lincoln” rose.
-This tea would be perfect to serve at a “Victorian Pink Teaparty”; The Victorian rose is the flower named “Queen of the Garden Party”.
+This tea would be perfect to serve at a “Victorian Pink Tea party”; The Victorian rose is the flower named “Queen of the Garden Party”.
 Just the smell of this tea, brings one back to the garden.
-Lavender blossoms could also be added, too.
+French Lavender blossoms could also be added, too.
 Mrs. Huntington would have used her favorite tea blend of ½ India tea with ½ Ceylon tea making “Orange Pekoe” her favorite tea blend..

-1 c. black tea (Earl Grey, or Oolong)
+1 c. black tea (Earl Grey, Oolong, Darjeeling or Rose Congou)

 1 c. rose petals, dried